nativelibs4java/Scalaxy/Fx/README.md

 // Add JavaFX Runtime as an unmanaged dependency, hoping to find it in the JRE's library folder. unmanagedJars in Compile ++= Seq(new File(System.getProperty("java.home")) / "lib" / "jfxrt.jar")

-// This is the bulk of Scalaxy-FX, needed only during compilation (no runtime dependency here). libraryDependencies += "com.nativelibs4java" %% "scalaxy-fx" % "0.3-SNAPSHOT" % "provided"
+// This is the bulk of Scalaxy/Fx, needed only during compilation (no runtime dependency here). libraryDependencies += "com.nativelibs4java" %% "scalaxy-fx" % "0.3-SNAPSHOT" % "provided"

 // This runtime library contains only one class needed for the `onChange { ... }` syntax.